 Over the years, she has been afforded the luxury of performing with many varied and prestigious companies, having danced with the Moscow Ballet, Brian Brooks Moving Company, Misa Kelly, and Baile de California (where she also served as Assistant Director).

 Though Kira has a very strong ballet background, she has also studied jazz, hip hop (under Tamaar Paul), contemporary, classical Spanish dance and modern dance with Christina Sanchez, formerly a principal dancer with the Alvin Ailey American Dance Theater.

 Kira is thrilled to continue her dance career at Gotta Dance Studio & Company.

-Jessica Zacharias, Instructor
+Jessica Zacharias, Substitute